Qizhuang: Second half of 17th century to late 18th century

-In the early 1652, surcoat with insignia badges started to be worn to indicates its wearer's rank.
-They were also wearing a three-quarter length surcoats, called duanzhao, which was entirely lined with fur; these were used on cold weather days.
-The duanzhao were considered luxurious, and they were eventually restricted to the members of the elites (nobles and officials of the top three ranks) and to the imperial guards; the type of fur and the lining colour was worn accordingly to its wearer's rank.
+In the early 1652, surcoats with insignia badges started to be worn to indicate the wearer's rank.
+They were also wearing three-quarter length surcoats, called duanzhao, entirely lined with fur on cold weather days.
+The duanzhao were considered luxurious, and they were eventually restricted to the members of the elites (nobles and officials of the top three ranks) and to the imperial guards; the type of fur and the lining colour was according to rank.

-During the Kangxi and the Qianlong period, the Manchu clothing system was continuously improved.
-During the Qianlong reign, some Banner women transgressed the ban of wearing Hanfu and Han Chinese jewelries (specifically earrings).
-The Qianlong emperor reiterated the warning of abandoning Manchu clothing to his descendants noting that every northern dynasties that had adopted Chinese robes had hats had died out within one generation after they had abandoned their native dress; the Qianlong emperor had cited Hong Taiji's earlier analogies.
-The Manchu women's chanyi and chenyi (informal robes) both became popular in during the reign of the Qianlong emperor and were worn with a long neck ribbon called longhua.
+During the Kangxi and Qianlong periods, the Manchu clothing system was continuously improved.
+During the Qianlong reign, some banner women transgressed the ban of wearing Hanfu and Han Chinese jewelries (specifically earrings)..
+The Qianlong Emperor reiterated the warning of abandoning Manchu clothing to his descendants noting that every northern dynasties that had adopted Chinese robes had hats had died out within one generation after they had abandoned their native dress; the Qianlong Emperor had cited Hong Taiji's earlier analogies.
+The Manchu women's chanyi and chenyi (informal robes) both became popular in the reign of the Qianlong Emperor and were worn with a long neck ribbon called longhua.

 Standardization of Manchu imperial and court clothing in Qing dynasty

-The Manchu rulers also established new dress code regulations codifying the attires worn by the imperial family, the Qing dynasty court and their court officials to distinguish the members of the ruling elites from the general population.
+The Manchu rulers also established new dress code regulations codifying attire worn by the imperial family, the Qing dynasty court and their court officials to distinguish the members of the ruling elites from the general population.
 The Board of Rites worked on the standardization of the Imperial clothing of the Qing dynasty. developing the sumptuary regulations throughout the 17th and early 18th centuries.
 The Board of Rites worked on ways to create distinctions between the clothing worn by the Emperors from other members of the political circle by limiting what people could wear and not wear; they also developed the imperial clothing by drawing on both the Manchu's and Han people's traditions.